-Throughout the COVID-19 pandemic YMI instructors had to quickly develop and enhance their digital skills and knowledge, helping to grow their confidence in using technology and highlighting new ways to embed digital resources and platforms in their learning and teaching.
-As we move from emergency to recovery instructors will carry forward this digital innovation and utilise digital platforms and resources to have a sustained positive impact for learners and to enhance and benefit the delivery of YMI activities.
+At the start of the COVID-19 pandemic YMI instructors had to quickly develop and enhance their digital skills and knowledge, helping to grow their confidence in using technology and highlighting new ways to embed digital resources and platforms in their learning and teaching.
+As we move from emergency to recovery instructors have carried forward this digital innovation and continue to utilise digital platforms and resources to have a sustained positive impact for learners, as well as the environment.